memtrip/eos-swift/README.md

 ### Getting started
-The `eosswiftTests` directory contains a full suite of integration tests, explore these tests to quickly guage what functionality is provided by the SDK.
+The `eosswiftTests` directory contains a full suite of integration tests, explore these tests to quickly gauge what functionality is provided by the SDK.
 - `eos-chain-actions` tests the highest level of abstraction; pushing transactions composed of actions.
 - `eos-http-rpc` tests the interaction with nodeos HTTP RPC api.
 - `eos-chain-actions` tests the building of local abi bytes